The COVID-19 PPE Support Grant Program, known as ‘Safe In Utah,’ is a $5 million grant program to help businesses keep employees and customers safe.

 Applying requires a two-step process.
 The first step is to set-up a username and password for GOED’s application system.
 Once you request a username, it can take up to 24-hours to receive credentials to access the system.
 The second step includes logging in with your credentials to complete the application and upload supporting documentation.

-Note: If you applied for previous GOED COVID-19 grant programs, please use this application link and the same access credentials.
+If you applied for previous GOED COVID-19 grant programs, please use this application link and the same access credentials.
+If you haven’t previously applied, you can set-up a GOED account now so you’re ready to submit application materials on Sept.
+14 when applications will again be accepted.

 Please email firstname.lastname@example.org with any questions.